nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### 5.10 Save MODTrek data <a name="save-data"></a>

-Saves the modified data regarding the modules into the hard disk automatically after any command that changes the data is executed.
-There is no need to save manually.
+As a student, we often have limited time.
+We cannot be re-entering information again and again!
+The modified data regarding the modules is saved into the hard disk automatically after any command that changes the data is executed.
+There is no need to save it manually through any other method.

 [Back to Table of Contents](#toc)